Chapter 12: Cold Cusco Nights

 Wednesday, May 12

-As darkness fell I made my way back down through the early evening pedestrian pandemonium to enjoy a tasty time at the Clase Cocina de FairPlay (FairPlay Cooking Class).
+As darkness fell, I made my way back down through the early evening pedestrian pandemonium to enjoy a tasty time at the Clase Cocina de FairPlay (FairPlay Cooking Class).
 It seemed as if the whole school had turned up.
-It was difficult to find a seat and make myself useful.
+There was difficulty finding a seat and making myself useful.
 I eventually found space to peel some onions and carrots while introducing myself to some new faces.
 The teachers took care of most of the cooking.
 I had a good chat with possibly the youngest student there, an interesting character called Arne from Belgium.
 The ancient mind-bending and cleansing ritual of Ayahuasca had grabbed his attention.
 He was about to take a weekend out in the Sacred Valley to meet a shaman and indulge in a hallucinogenic treat.
 An article in a local English newspaper, called Ayahuasca-Cosmic Serpent, only served to heighten his excitement.
 We continued our chat in the dining area.